AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/action-group-best-practices.md

 </actionGroup>
 ```

-Because the name of this merge is also `LoginAsAdmin`, the two get merged together and an additional step happens every time this action group is used.
+Because the name of this merge is also `LoginAsAdmin`, the two get merged together and an additional step happens everytime this action group is used.

 To continue this example, imagine someone else is working on a 'Two-Factor Authentication' extension and they also provide a merge for the `LoginAsAdmin` action group.
 Their merge looks similar to what we have already seen.
 The only difference is that this time we fill a different field: